Grace Episcopal Church

 Yes, it's complicated.
 It is also not at all surprising that as we grow in both our understanding and experience of the complicated continuum of sexual orientation and fluidity of gender identity/ expression our language will grow and change as well.

-10. Should I try to “pray away the gay?”
+12. Should I try to “pray away the gay?”
 No. If you need to pray away something, pray away homophobia.
 Homosexuality doesn’t need healing.
 Homophobia does.

 Ultimately, the most important message we have to offer is that whoever you are, and wherever you find yourself in the alphabet there is a place for you here.

-[The Pride 2019 version, by Susan Russell, All Saints Church, Pasadena]
+[Adapted from FAQs about Jesus, the Bible, and LGBTQ+ People by Susan Russell, All Saints Church, Pasadena]